NVIDIA/spark-rapids/tools/README.md

 +--------+-----+------------+-----+
 ```

-- SQL Plan Metrics for Application for each SQL plan node in each SQL
+- SQL Plan Metrics for Application for each SQL plan node in each SQL:

 These are also called accumulables in Spark.
 ```